 The minimum age for travellers depends on the type and location of the trip you're thinking about doing.
 This information can be found at the top of each trip page.

 This is the beauty of our style of travel: many of our travellers join because they are travelling solo and want to meet and share experiences with like-minded people.
+When you're not sleeping out under the stars you'll be buddied up with another passenger of the same gender to share a room.
+Want some extra space to stretch out by yourself?
+There is also the option of paying a single supplement (available on many trips).

 Your tour includes meal as indicated in our brochure and online.
 You will be provided with delicious, healthy meals featuring fresh ingredients, gourmet salads and local flavours.
 Please make sure you advise us of any special dietary requirements well prior to travelling and we will endeavour to do our best to cater to them.
 Our tours are activity and participation based.
 During your travels with us you will have the opportunity to assist with daily activities such as setting up camp, collecting firewood, helping prepare meals and clearing dishes.
 None of this is difficult however many hands make light work and any assistance provided to crew is always much appreciated.
 Most people agree that this type of activity helps you feel like less of a tourist and more of an explorer.